tarwn/lessthandot-hugo/blogs/content/posts/2014-12-01-using-selenium-for-view-testing-with-knockout-and-requirejs.md

   - webdriver

 ---
-I&#8217;ve written about using Selenium/WebDriver for automated testing in a C# environment in the past.
-Some of these posts may be dated, but I&#8217;ve covered everything from [using the Selenium IDE][1], to [using WebDriver and the PageObject pattern][2], to [using SpecFlow to drive Selenium UI testing][3].
+I've written about using Selenium/WebDriver for automated testing in a C# environment in the past.
+Some of these posts may be dated, but I've covered everything from [using the Selenium IDE][1], to [using WebDriver and the PageObject pattern][2], to [using SpecFlow to drive Selenium UI testing][3].
 But in this age of [MVVM/MVC frameworks and libraries][4], do we really need every single test to hit the database?

 # The Integration Testing Tax

 UI testing is widely accepted as slow and fragile.
-We can use patterns like the [Page Object design pattern][5] to reduce the fragility of how we interact with elements on the page, but that doesn&#8217;t speed things up any.
+We can use patterns like the [Page Object design pattern][5] to reduce the fragility of how we interact with elements on the page, but that doesn't speed things up any.
 We can merge tests to reduce repetitive actions, but that just adds a bunch of mess to the fragility side of the equation again.

 So what to do?